 Income figures are intended as a guide only.

 You'll typically work 9am to 5pm, Monday to Friday, although you may need to work some extra hours to meet project deadlines.

 What to expect

-- As the profession is small, opportunities to take up senior positions are limited.
+- As the profession is small, there are limited opportunities to take up senior positions.

 You will need to show: